joric/oneliners/README.md

 * https://leetcode.com/discuss/feedback/4643730/a-python-solution-that-contain-malicious-payload-in-your-website

-You can also try exploring the sandbox using shell commands, e.g.:
+You can explore the sandbox using shell commands, e.g.:

 ```python
 import subprocess